is now selling in USA, UK, EU, KOREA, JAPAN, AUSTRALIA, UAE and more!

 Electrodiagnostic solution for carpal tunnel syndrome assessment

-For upper limb nerve conduction studies Mediracer® NCS medical device provides reliable and prompt confirmation for the clinical diagnosis of Carpal Tunnel Syndrome (CTS).
+For upper limb nerve conduction studies Mediracer® NCS medical device provides reliable, objective and prompt confirmation for the clinical diagnosis of Carpal Tunnel Syndrome (CTS).
 Mediracer NCS may be used also for Ulnar Nerve entrapment at the Elbow (UNE) studies.

 Mediracer® NCS is reliable, cost-efficient, fast, and easy to use at point of care.
 CTS or UNE examination usually takes less than 10 minutes and is often performed by a physiotherapist or a nurse with the interpretation provided by a local doctor or remotely via Mediracer interpretation service.
 Median and ulnar nerve comparison study makes the method one of the most sensitive in carpal tunnel syndrome diagnostics², providing immediate indication and severity of the condition.

 Mediracer® NCS solution

 Mediracer® NCS solution comprises of a handheld NCS device, disposal electrodes, sensory and/or motor cables, charger and analysis software for PC.
 Mediracer turnkey solution provides optional remote interpretation service by clinical neurophysiologist, or a platform for interpretation by a local doctor.

 Mediracer® NCS is a certified class IIa medical device in Europe (CE), U.S. (FDA), Japan (PMDA), Korea (KFDA) and Australia (TGA).

 About Carpal Tunnel Syndrome (CTS)